scenerystack/community/docs/reference/api/phetcommon/Bucket.md

 # Bucket

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phetcommon/blob/main/js/model/Bucket.ts](https://github.com/phetsims/phetcommon/blob/main/js/model/Bucket.ts) for the most up-to-date information.

 ## Overview

 Class that defines the shape and common functionality for a 'bucket', which is a container into which some sort of